 Primark and Mothercare have launched inquiries into allegations that factory workers who make their clothes in India are being severely underpaid.

-Workers in Bangalore are being paid as low as 13p an hour for a 48-hour week, so little that workers claim they sometimes rely on government food parcels, according to an investigation by The Guardian.
+Workers in Bangalore are being paid as low as 13p per hour for a 48-hour week, so little that workers claim they sometimes rely on government food parcels, according to an investigation by the Guardian.

-A Primark spokesman said the retailer took the allegations “very seriously” and that it had begun audits of all supplier premises and would ensure compliance if necessary.
+A spokesman for Primark said that the retailer took the allegations “very seriously” and that it had begun audits of all supplier premises and would ensure compliance if necessary.

 Mothercare said it also took the allegations seriously and would re-audit its two factories in India.

-Marks & Spencer and Matalan were also cited in the report.
-An M&S spokesman said the two factories it used that were mentioned in the report paid the legal minimum wage in India because "there is no legal or industry-agreed" definition of a living wage.
+A spokesman for M&S said the two Gokaldas factories it used paid the legal minimum wage in India as “there is no legal or industry-agreed “ definition of a living wage.
 It said it was working to “better understand this complex area”.

-Matalan said its suppliers paid workers in Bangalore above the minimum wage and that two compliance audits in the past two years had revealed no record of forced overtime.
+Matalan said its suppliers paid above the minimum wage for Bangalore and that two compliance audits carried out on Texport Overseas in the past two years had revealed no record of forced overtime.